nickstewart95/duplicate-posts/README.md

 If you do not want to wait, you can use the ActionScheduler plugin to manually run this event or run `do_action('sync_posts_sync')` to start a sync.

+Clicking into an individual post (that is a copied post) will display a metabox that will allow you to manually since that one one post.

 ## Dev Guide

 Errors are logged to error.log inside the plugin folder